Ruma543/donation-assignment-8/README.md

 # 3 Project features:

-1. In this Project users can select donation category from the available Donation menu.Users can choose their selected donation category where have their interest.
+1.In this Project users can select the donation category from the available donation menu.Users can choose their donation category according to their interest.

-2. User can view their selected category details.
-In addition to this the details page they can Donate the amount and if donate then show a sweet alert notifications and if select one category second time then show another sweet alert notifications.
+2.Users can view their selected donation category details.
+In addition to this, they receive a sweet alert when they donate and receive another sweet alert when they select the same category for the second time.

-3. User can show the all category which they donate the amount.And finally show a pie-chart to show the percentage of their donation.
+3.Users can see all categories in which they donate and finally they can visualize a pie-chart where their donation percentage in different categories are summarized.